ibbles/LearningUnrealEngine/Niagara systems.md

 Or through the System Overview context menu.
 All emitters are listed as separate tracks in the Timeline Panel.
 Here we control the relative timing between the emitters.
+The system timeline show all emitters and renderers.

 The added emitters can be modified to tweak the effect.
 We can add and remove modules.